 It's MORNING EDITION.
 Transcript provided by NPR, Copyright NPR.

-NPR's business news starts with a Time Warner split.
+NPR's business news starts with a man, a plan, a canal.

 (SOUNDBITE OF MUSIC)